 Exercise, mechanical, or electrical stimuli trigger biochemical responses known as signaling pathways.
 These pathways control the adaptation processes at the cell level.
 Muscle cells are also known as muscle fibers, and there are many fiber types that share characteristics with one of two categories: some muscle cells (known as Type I fibers) adapt to sustained activities such as walking, or running a marathon, and are fatigue resistant; other cells (known as Type II fibers) adapt to activities that require force or power, such as sprinting, but are easily fatigable.
 As any muscle has a different proportion of fiber types, an adaptation process involves the transition between fiber types.

 The aim of this research is to model the hypertrophy, atrophy, and fiber shifting processes of muscle tissue as the outcome of different training protocols.
 We assume that the training input stimulates a biochemical system that drives the protein content and fiber shifting of the tissue, and as a consequence, the model predicts force and fatigue adaptation.
-This is in collaboration with the University of Bogota, Columbia.
+This is in collaboration with the National University of Colombia (Bogotá).

 Real-world human movement generally arises from an interaction of multiple muscles.
 Experimental techniques may be used to measure outputs of the human movement system, e.g., via electromyography, sonomyography and/or optical techniques and while this data may be used to infer the underlying mechanisms behind human movement, e.g., using decomposition techniques to predict motor-neuron firings for a particular movement, there still remains a very large amount of uncertainty since the exact inputs to the system are not known.